-Radio Al-Salam is registered in Iraqi Kurdistan.
-It has been launched and it is currently supported by “la Guilde européenne du Raid” (the European Guild), which is a French association running adventure and solidarity projects since 1967.
+Radio Al-Salam is a radio station registered in Iraqi Kurdistan.
+The project has been initiated and it is operated by Guilde européenne du Raid (The European Guild), a French association running adventure and solidarity projects since 1967.
 La Guilde has been involved in Iraqi Kurdistan humanitarian and cultural projects since 2009.

-The main donor is “l’Oeuvre d’Orient”, a faith-based association founded in 1856 and dedicated to the Christians of the East.
-The association runs relief and reconstruction projects in 21 countries, mainly in the Middle East.
+L’Oeuvre d’Orient, a faith-based association founded in 1856 and dedicated to the Christians of the East, is a historical partner and funder of the project.
+The association runs relief and reconstruction projects in 23 countries, mainly in the Middle East.

-In Iraq, Radio Al-Salam is hosted and assisted by the Babylon Media group.
-Founded in 1998 and established in 2005 in Ankawa, Erbil, the group produces TV shows, organizes events and has its own entertainment radio, Babylon FM.
+In Iraq, Radio Al-Salam is hosted by the Babylon Media group.
+Founded in 1998 and established in 2005 in Ankawa, Erbil, this company produces TV shows, organizes events and owns its own entertainment radio, Babylon FM.

 NGOs and institutions operating in Iraki Kurdistan support Radio Al-Salam by occasionally entrusting the radio with their communication and diffusion of awareness-raising messages.
 These include Action against hunger, CAPNI Irak, Shareteah, Humanity & Inclusion, the International Office for Migrations, Justice Center for Iraq and the United Nations Development Program.